godspeedsystems/gs-documentation/docs/microservices-framework/getting-started/overview.md

   <iframe width="560" height="315" src="https://www.youtube.com/embed/BTPHPoI3dh0" frameBorder="0" allowFullScreen></iframe>
 </div>

-### Building and running your project

-**Building** You can build your project using the `godspeed build` command.
-This transpiles the TS files and copies all the source code into `/dist` folder of your project.

-**Clean**  With `godspeed clean` you can remove all pre-compiled files from your `/dist` folder.
-While build overrides `dist` everytime, `clean` command is useful if you have deleted some files in your `src` repo.
-When you delete something from `src`, it doesn't delete the files in the `dist`.
-You may need to clean up the dist folder to remove old references to deleted files in `src`

-**Local development in auto-watch mode** You can start your server on localhost using `godspeed serve`.
-It will run the project in autowatch mode over your local file changes.

-**Production deployment:** Build your project and then run `godspeed preview` to serve directly from the `dist` folder

 ### For any help
 Try running in the below command line to see available Godspeed commands.
 Refer [the full CLI spec](/docs/microservices-framework/CLI.md) for more information, including [how to add plugins for eventsources and datasources](../CLI#plugin)